cusp-london/cusp-london.github.io/Upcoming_Events.md

 Bio:
 Tom is Data Editor for the Times and The Sunday Times.
 He writes data-led stories and investigations and is responsible for visual digital journalism across both papers.
 You can see some of his recent work at thetimes.co.uk/profile/tom-calver, or on twitter @TomHCalver

-**CUSP London Women In Science Seminar Series 12th October 2022: Professor Janet Pierrehumbert - The strong and weak suits of state-of-the-art NLP** <br>
+**12th October 2022: CUSP London Women In Science Seminar Series: Professor Janet Pierrehumbert - The strong and weak suits of state-of-the-art NLP** <br>
 14:00 - 16:00 BST [Eventbrite](https://www.kcl.ac.uk/events/wis-seminar-series-the-strong-and-weak-suits-of-state-of-the-art-nlp)

-**CUSP London PhD Conference 26th October 2022 12:30-17:30 King's College London - Bush House Central Block**
+**26th October 2022: CUSP London PhD Conference  12:30-17:30 King's College London - Bush House Central Block**

 ![Bowen3.jpg](./assets/Bowen3.jpg)